AdobeDocs/campaign-standard.zh-Hans/help/sending/using/managing-test-profiles-and-sending-proofs.md

    The Query activity is presented in the [Query](../../automating/using/query.md) section.

-1. 从链接的表中添加其他数据。For more on this, see [Enriching data](../../automating/using/query.md#enriching-data).
+1. Add additional data from a linked table.
+For more on this, see [Enriching data](../../automating/using/query.md#enriching-data).

 1. Drag and drop an **Email delivery** activity into your workflow and open it.

    The Email delivery activity is presented in the [Email delivery](../../automating/using/email-delivery.md) section.

-1. 从电子邮件消息控制板中，选择您创建的具有陷印使用情况的测试配置文件。
+1. From the email message dashboard, select the test profile with trap usage that you created.

-1. 使用您在查询活动中定义的附加数据，添加到电子邮件内容个性化字段。
+1. Add to your email content personalization fields using the additional data that you defined in the Query activity.

-1. 保存电子邮件并启动工作流。
+1. Save the email and start the workflow.

-在消息准备过程中，目标计数包括您选择的测试配置文件。
+During message preparation, the target count includes the test profile that you selected.
-发送消息后，其他数据将由实际配置文件中的数据替换。
+Once the message is sent, additional data is replaced by data from a real profile.

 >[!NOTE]
    >
->只替换其他数据。测试配置文件不会使用任何真实的配置文件数据，如名字或姓氏。
+   >Only additional data are replaced.
+No real profile data such as first name or last name will be used for the test profile. -->